trenaud/octoprint-eeepc/README.md

 This project is a guide and files to convert an old eeePC to an OctoPrint station in order to manage my 3D printer in my workshop.

 # Disclaimer
-English is not my natural language, and I did not spend a lot of time to write beautifull sentences and text for this guide...
-If I've time in the future I'll try to correct it and make it more readable.
+English is not my native language, and I did not spend a lot of time writing beautiful sentences for this guide.

-The important thing for me when writing this guide was to store all the steps that I made to achieve my goal of using this old EeePC as an OctoPrint server and "local station".
+The important thing for me when writing this guide was to record all the steps that I made to achieve my goal of using this old EeePC as an OctoPrint server and "local station".

 # Prerequities
 ## Skills
 I'm very familiar with Linux OS, and I will use command line tools because I'm more efficient using a keyboard than a mouse.
-So most of instructions will be described using a terminal.
+So most instructions will be terminal commands.

 ## Hardware
 I have an old Asus EeePC T101MT, with a touchscreen.
 The battery is dead, but everything else is working fine (touchscreen, keyboard, touchpad, network...).
 As I'm not using it anymore, it would be great to give it a second life, by making it a control station for my 3D Printer (ANET A8).

+(Also confirmed to work with the EeePC 1005-HA (no touchscreen) and the Monoprice Select Mini v2.)

 This will let me control the printer when I'm close to it, with the EeePC touchscreen, and also when I'm away, via network.